rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

 (alias) _<((asyncResult: Office.AsyncResult<string>) => void) | undefined>(): ((asyncResult: Office.AsyncResult<string>) => void) | undefined
 ```

-If you think about this for a bit, the hole discovered the last parameter from the two argument overload!
+The hole has discovered the last parameter from the two argument overload!
-This tells us that the type checker is looking at the wrong overloaded version.
-I have used the type hole to verify my hypothesis.
-That is very useful, is it not?
+This tells me that the type checker is looking at a wrong overloaded version of `item.body.getAsync`.
+I have used the type hole to verify my hypothesis from the last section!
+That is very useful indeed.

 If, as above, I add the type application (`<Office.CoercionType, Office.AsyncContextOptions, OfficeCallack<string>, void>`) to `curry3`
 it will show the type correctly: